 Let Voters Select Vice Presidential Candidates

-The United States should adopt a nationwide primary election for vice president, which will take place as part of the National Primary Election, ending on the last Sunday in October.
+The United States should adopt a nationwide primary election for Vice President, which will take place as part of the National Primary Election.
+This solution has the advantage of being achievable without the necessity of a constitutional amendment.

-At the conclusion of the primary election for vice president, any candidate who has received at least 15% of the total Nominating Votes qualifies for the general election ballot for vice president in all states.
+At the conclusion of the primary election for Vice President, any candidate who has received at least 15% of the total Nominating Votes for Vice President qualifies for the general election ballot for Vice President in all states.
 If fewer than three candidates achieve the 15% threshold, then the three candidates with the most Nominating Votes qualify for the general election ballot in all states.
 Further, any candidate who has won at least one Nominating Vote in any state qualifies for the general election ballot in all CDs in that state.
-No other candidates will appear on the general election ballot for vice president in any state.
+No other candidates will appear on the general election ballot for Vice President in any state.

 Here are my responses to that argument:

-- give the chancellor meaningful responsibilities.
-The chancellor should take over the responsibility for making all judicial appointments.
-The chancellor should also truly preside over the Senate, controlling the agenda and the debate, and appointing the other Senate officers, such as the chancellor pro-tempore and the committee chairs.
+- Give the Chancellor meaningful responsibilities.
+The Chancellor should take over the responsibility for making all judicial appointments.
+The Chancellor should also truly preside over the Senate, controlling the agenda and the debate, and appointing the other Senate officers, such as the Chancellor Pro-Tempore and committee assignments – in the same fashion that the Speaker runs the House of Representatives.

 Provide for Direct Election of the President and Vice President